dev7355608/ClassicHealPrediction/README.md

 # ClassicHealPrediction

-This addon adds heal prediction to the default unit frames and nameplates in World of Warcraft Classic.
+This addon adds heal prediction to the Blizzard unit/raid frames and nameplates in World of Warcraft Classic.

 ## Releases